 If the Contractor, Designer, and/or the sub-consultant(s) submitted do not meet all the required qualifications, the Office of Contract Sales may reject the bid.

 DESIGNER

-Each Offeror shall name the Designer and all design sub-consultant(s) in the electronic form on the following web-page prior to Bid submittal:

-http://www.dot.state.oh.us/Divisions/ContractAdmin/Contracts/Pages/Scope.aspx

-Each Offeror must list relevant prequalification categories for the Designer and each design sub-consultants to show that the prequalification requirements listed below are satisfied.
-All consultant names and addresses must be the same as that on file with the Department as found on the following listing:

-http://www.dot.state.oh.us/Divisions/Engineering/Consultant/Consultant/prequal-engineering.pdf
+Each Offeror shall utilize the designer named per their respective RFQ.

 The Designer or sub-consultants of the Designer must be prequalified to perform design work associated with the following prequalification categories:

 Bridge Design: Level 2 Bridge Design